CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### SQL

-Using tsql language at SQL Server, an analysis was made through a number of written queries.
-These queries are able to return selected data , join tables, create indexes, views and so on.
-Data can be filtered via a wide set of sql commands, as WHERE, HAVING, LIKE, CASE, IN and using subqueries.
-TSQL (Transact-SQL) the procedural language utilized in SQL Server, also possess a broad set of unique features, as local variables, procedural programming and so on.
+Using the T-SQL language in SQL Server, an analysis was conducted through a series of written queries.
+These queries are capable of returning selected data, joining tables, creating indexes, views, and so on.
+Data can be filtered using a wide range of SQL commands, such as WHERE, HAVING, LIKE, CASE, IN, and by employing subqueries.
+T-SQL (Transact-SQL), the procedural language utilized in SQL Server, also possesses a broad set of unique features, including local variables, procedural programming, and so on.
 ### Summary

 Observations are presented below:

-- The total amount capitalized in sales was $691M in 2 years, with a total of 298 orders containing 2.7K requests.
+- The total amount capitalized in sales was $691M over 2 years, with a total of 298 orders containing 2.7K requests.
 This corresponds to an average of 6.5 requests per order and $8.9K price per request.
-- The average of days since last order is 1.8K .
+- The average number of days since the last order is 1.8K.
 - The percentage of cancelled orders is 2.1%.
-- The largest market in terms of revenue was the USA, contributing with $237M in sales and 34% in the share of total selling, where it´s principal city in earnings is San Rafael, with $45M in revenue and 19% in share.
+- The largest market in terms of revenue was the USA, contributing $237M in sales and comprising 34% of the total share of sales.
+Its principal city in earnings is San Rafael, with $45M in revenue and a 19% share.
-- The medium size was the most substancial dealsize in terms of sales, totaling $432M in returns, 62% in selling share and 49% of total requests.
+- The medium size was the most substantial deal size in terms of sales, totaling $432M in returns, comprising 62% of the selling share and accounting for 49% of total requests.
-- The most requested product line was the classic model, representing $432M in sales, 62% in selling percentage and 34% of all requests.
+- The most requested product line was the classic model, representing $432M in sales, comprising 62% of the selling percentage, and accounting for 34% of all requests.
-- November is the top month of the year in terms of sales and requests, totailing $77M in takings in the year of 2018 and 21% in share of the year.
+November is the top month of the year in terms of sales and requests, totaling $77M in revenue for the year 2018 and comprising 21% of the share for the year.
-- The first week of the month is usually the one with most vending, counting 30% in revenue.
+- The first week of the month is usually the one with the most vending, accounting for 30% of revenue.
-- The top client is Euro Shopping Channel, summing $62M in terms of gain, counting 259 requests.
+- The top client is Euro Shopping Channel, with a total of $62M in gain from 259 requests.
-- The leading product in selling has the code S18_3232, which is a classic model, generating $21M in income.
+- The leading product in sales has the code S18_3232, which is a classic model, generating $21M in income.

 ## Conclusion

-The analysis described could be useful for posterior business decision taking, as for developing potencial marketing campaigns and strategies.
+The described analysis could be useful for subsequent business decision-making, such as developing potential marketing campaigns and strategies.